How to Leverage the Best of Tableau with Scuba Analytics

 Scaling infrastructure to support rapid analysis isn’t easy, and many existing tools on the market weren’t designed with scale in mind.
 In particular, doing so with tools, like Tableau, isn’t easy–and can push the platform’s operation toward a slow crawl.
 Not to mention, integrating other event data sources, like Salesforce, can be an extremely time-consuming task.
 For example, integrating slow-moving lists of accounts, deals, and revenue associated coupled with event data across the entire customer journey–including web, mobile, and IoT, can take hours or days, leaving silos of data and questions unanswered.

 While Tableau and BI may not be excellent for discovering the “why,” they still are powerful tools relevant to today’s reporting and data needs.
-Most notably, when integrated with a powerful continuous intelligence tool, like Scuba.
+Most notably, when integrated with a powerful customer intelligence tool, like Scuba.

 3 key drawbacks of Tableau and BI

-To be clear: Tableau and BI shouldn’t be retired just because they lack certain analytics and fast-scale capabilities.
+Tableau and BI shouldn’t be retired just because they lack certain analytics and fast-scale capabilities.
 They still maintain relevance and necessity in today’s world of reporting and congregating data.
 In fact, Tableau shines in three particular areas:

 - Empowering users with many visualization types and control around style and formatting.